Skip to Content

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Vice President for Finance and Support Services
+Executive Vice President for Operations and Chief Financial Officer

 President